Moreh Responsibilities

 2. Facilitating staff collaboration and cooperation.

-3. Mediating and/or arbitrating staff conflicts, working with appropriate supervisors and appealing to the Leadership Team as needed.
+3. Mediating and/or arbitrating staff conflicts, working with appropriate supervisors, and appealing to the Leadership Team as needed.

 4. Diligently pursuing staff unity and team building among Assembly-specific staff while not neglecting unity and cooperative teamwork across the Great Awakening Network of Assemblies.